A Mean Field Game Approach to Equilibrium Pricing with Market Clearing Condition: Intuitive Derivation of the Mean Field Problem

 This is the FBSDE we are going to study in the following.
 It is of McKean-Vlasov type with common noise, and similar to the FBSDEs relevant for the extended mean field games.
-In the following, we are going to prove the existence of a unique solution to the above FBSDE under appropriate conditions and then show that $-\mbb{E}[Y_t|\ol{\calf}_t^0]$ is actually a good approximate of the market price by investigating how accurately it achieves the market clearing condition $(\ref{orig-clearing})$ when $N$ increases.
+In the following, we are going to prove the existence of a unique solution to the above FBSDE under appropriate conditions and then show that $\bigl(-\mbb{E}[Y_t|\ol{\calf}_t^0]\bigr)_{t\in[0,T]}$ actually provides a reasonable approximation of the market clearing price process.
+In the large-$N$ limit, the market clearing condition we seek is defined by \be \lim_{N\rightarrow \infty} \frac{1}{N}\sum_{i=1}^N \wh{\alpha}_t^i=0, \qquad dt\otimes d\mbb{P}{\rm -a.e.} \ee Although it is weaker than $(\ref{orig-clearing})$ by the factor $N^{-1}$, this is the standard convention of the market clearing condition used in the economics literature dealing with infinite number of agents.
+See, for example, F\"ollmer (1974)~\cite{Follmer} and references therein.
+Note that, if $(\vp_t)_{t\in[0,T]}\in \mbb{H}^2(\ol{\mbb{F}}^0;\mbb{R}^n)$ with $\vp_T\in \mbb{L}^2(\ol{\calf}_T^0;\mbb{R}^n)$ is given arbitrary, then the quantity in the left-hand side, which is the average of the excess demand,\footnote{It is standard to define the excess demand by $\sum_{i=1}^N \alpha_t^i$ including the both signs.} has a non-zero limit of $\mbb{L}^2$-moment.
+See also the discussion in Remark~\ref{remark-clearing}.